Beth Moore: Sexual abuse

-Moore was a victim of childhood sexual abuse within her home.
+Moore has said she was a victim of childhood sexual abuse within her home.
 After the #MeToo movement and a report in her local newspaper which described 700 cases of sexual abuse within the Southern Baptist Convention, she became an advocate for sexual abuse survivors: sharing her story, listening to other survivors, and urging the church to examine crimes and coverups.
 She called out male church leaders for objectifying women and dismissing sexual abuse claims.

+Criticism

+In 2019, at a conference, when John F. MacArthur was asked what he thought of Moore, he responded, "Go home."
+He supported his comment by saying that the Bible would not show an example of a woman preaching.
+In response, Pastor Wade Burleson stated "Mr. MacArthur, I've lost respect for your ministry.
+Your smug response of 'Go home' when asked to comment on Beth Moore is not only misogynist, it's unscriptural, and contrary to the character of Christ."